Ghadaaldjain/E-commerce/README.md

 General:\
-Costomers can send email through contact us page
+Costomers can send an email to the store through contact us page

 UI was designed and built by course instructore

 Databse Instructions: